Freedom Drive planned for July 4 in Laurel

 Co-Organizer Peggy Miller said, "We just ask for people to remain in their vehicles, try to decorate them, for sure have an American flag.
 And, to remain very peaceful and respectful.
 Because this is not a parade and it's a drive, we have no law enforcement slowing traffic, blocking the stop signs, blocking the stop lights.
 We will go with the flow of traffic, following the traffic laws."

-The Freedom Drive will have two grand marshals: Billings Resident Brad Chase and Laurel Resident Bill Lackman from Billings
+The Freedom Drive will have two grand marshals: Billings Resident Brad Chase and Laurel Resident Bill Lackman.

-The Freedom Drive line up will start at 1500 First Ave.
-North, Laurel 10:15 am on Saturday, July 4.
+The Freedom Drive will start at 1500 First Ave.
+North in Laurel at 10:15 am on Saturday, July 4.
 The drive will end on Main Street and Yard Office Road.